Smart Strategies to Save Your Standing on the SERPs

 - Set your tracking preference to daily and make sure mobile tracking is on

-The tool will send you emails about changes in your SERPs standing.
+The tool will send you emails about changes in your Google rankings.

 Why Must I Look for Daily Changes?

-What Should I Do if I See My Rankings Dropped?
+What Should I Do if I See My Rankings Have Dropped?

-It is easy to feel as if the sky is falling when you see your SERPs ranking tumble.
+It is easy to feel as if the sky is falling when you see your Google rankings tumble.
 Remember, rankings will drop off from time to time.
 It does not signal a disaster every time this happens.

-If your SERPs rankings fall, a good place to begin an investigation is with the report of increases and decreases for your web page.
-You will want to discover if you have a few fluctuations in your SERPs rankings, which is a typical occurrence.
-However, if you have a collective ranking free fall, it is the sign of a penalty, and you have a more significant issue on your hands.
+If your rankings fall, a good place to begin an investigation is with the report of increases and decreases for your website.
+You will want to discover if you have a few fluctuations in your rankings, which is a typical occurrence, or more.
+If you have a collective ranking free fall, it is the sign of a penalty, and you have a more significant issue on your hands.

 Could a Penalty Cause My Rankings to Drop?

-If your website experienced a significant SERP drop across the board, you might have been penalized by Google.
+If your website experienced a significant drop across the board, you might have been penalised by Google.
 Penalties from Google typically fall into one of two categories with different causes and responses.
 These are Manual Penalties and Algorithmic Penalties.

 What is a Manual Penalty?